yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_drop_index.md

 #### RESTRICT / CASCADE

-`RESTRICT` is the default and it will not drop the index if any objects depend on it.
+`RESTRICT` (the default) will not drop the index if any objects depend on it.

 `CASCADE` will drop any objects that transitively depend on the index.